June is National Safety Month and The Perecman Firm, P.L.L.C., is happy to share resources to help our clients and communities stay healthy and safe.

-Even workers who take every possible precaution to protect themselves and others around them can suffer harm in workplace accidents.
+Even workers who take every possible precaution them can suffer harm in workplace accidents, especially when others are negligent.
 When accidents do happen on the job, it’s important to remain calm, call for help, and seek immediate medical attention.

-In addition to addressing your injuries, you’ll also want to give careful consideration to your rights and ability to recover needed compensation.
+In addition to addressing your injuries, you’ll also want to carefully consider your rights and ability to recover needed compensation.
 This includes taking steps to notify your employer of your injury and coordinate with them to obtain information about their workers’ compensation insurance.

-In some cases, especially in those involving construction accidents, the New York Labor Law may provide injured workers with options for seeking compensation through civil claims – which can allow an injured worker to recover compensation that isn’t available under workers’ comp.
+In some cases, especially in those involving construction accidents, New York Labor Law may provide injured workers with the right to seek compensation through civil claims – which can allow an injured worker to recover compensation that isn’t available under workers’ comp.
 An experienced attorney can provide the counsel and guidance to help you navigate this process.

 Our Attorneys Can Help

 If you or someone you love has been hurt on the job or by another’s negligence, our award-winning attorneys are here to help.
-Our firm has recovered over half a billion in compensation for clients and represents victims in both workers’ compensation proceedings and civil personal injury claims.
+Our firm has recovered over $500 million in compensation for clients and represents victims in both workers’ compensation proceedings and civil personal injury claims.

 To discuss a potential case, call or contact us online.